 Remember to soak your oats in water or almond milk to soften them.
 Alternatively, you can use a processor to grind your oats into oat flour, which will form batter for the waffles faster.

-To ensure that your blueberry waffles turn out great, you should spread the batter on the waffle maker gently and then close the lid firmly, but very slowly.
+To ensure that your oatmeal waffles turn out great, you should spread the batter on the waffle maker gently and then close the lid firmly, but very slowly.

 10. Green Pea, Kale spread toast